 Travel for EU and Schengen-related residents is unrestricted -- though you must use your EU Digital Certificate to show proof of vaccination, recovery or a negative test.

 If you have been in a country designated to have a high level of risk within the past 10 days, you must provide a negative test result, and you must travel directly to your destination and quarantine there for 10 days.
-Those from a high-risk area may end quarantine early if they test negative after five days.
+Those from a high-risk area may end quarantine early if they test negative after five days, while children between 6 and 12 may end quarantine on day 5 without testing.
+Children younger than 6 are exempt from quarantine.
 The quarantine requirement is waived upon proof of vaccination or recovery.

 If not vaccinated, only those traveling for essential reasons can enter.
-Unvaccinated children under 12 can enter if traveling with a vaccinated parent.
+Unvaccinated children younger than 12 can enter if traveling with a vaccinated parent.

 What's the Covid situation?